 Tree alley - typical component of the landscape in Poland

 An avenue or allée is road or path with a line of trees running along each side (see: Wikipedia).
-Tree avenues were created a beautiful shade canopy or designed to direct the eye toward some distinctive architectural building or feature, such as a chapels, churches, palaces, manor hauses.
+Tree avenues were created a beautiful shade canopy or designed to direct the eye toward some distinctive architectural building or feature, such as a chapels, churches, palaces, manor houses.
 In order to enhance the approach to mansions or manor houses, avenues were planted along the entrance drive.
 Sometimes the avenues are in rows on each side of a road between cities or villages.

 |Avenue of chestnuts trees|